javicha/InventoryManager/README.md

 We explain the layers in more detail:

 + **Inventory.Domain**: It must contain the domain entities and encapsulate their business logic.
-And should not have dependencies on other application layers.
+And should **not have dependencies** on other application layers.
-+ **Inventory.Application**:
++ **Inventory.Application**: This layer covers all business use cases, therefore it is responsible for aspects such as business use cases, business validations, business flows, etc. **Work only with abstractions**, delegating implementations to the infrastructure layer.
+We structure this layer in 3 main folders:
+    - Contracts: represent business requirements.
+Includes the interfaces and contracts for the application.
+This folder should cover application capabilities.
+This should include interfaces for abstracting use cases implementations.
+We separate contracts into subfolders based on functionality.
+    - Features: represents the business use cases.
+Includes the application use cases and features.
+This folder will apply CQRS design pattern for handling business use cases.
+It will contain a subfolder for each use case.
+Is the heart of this layer
+    - Behaviours: represents the business validations.
+Includes the business validations, logging and other crosscutting concerns that apply when performing the use case implementations.
++ **Inventory.Infrastructure**: we perform database operations, email send operations, and all those related to external systems.
+This layer will include the implementations of the abstractions defined in the Application layer.
++ **Inventory.API**: this layer expose API to external microservices.

 ## Inventory.API endpoints